Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- This season, Seattle has won four of its 11 games, or 36.4%, when it's the underdog by at least +105 on the moneyline.
+- This season, Seattle has won one of its seven games when it's the underdog by at least +115 on the moneyline.

-- The Mariners have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Mariners have a 46.5% chance of pulling out a win.

-- Seattle and its opponents have gone over the total this season in 30 of its 61 opportunities.
+- So far this season, Seattle and its opponents have hit the over in 31 of its 62 games with a total.

 - The Mariners have posted a record of 4-9-0 against the spread this season.